 Committee members will normally be appointed for a term of four years.
 Members are expected to attend all meetings of the Committee.
-If members are unable to attend regularly, their appointment may be rescinded by the
+If members are unable to attend regularly, their appointment may be rescinded by the Presidents' Council.

-Presidents' Council.
+Meetings:

-Meetings: Such meetings as are required to fulfill its responsibilities, limited only by the year term.
+Such meetings as are required to fulfill its responsibilities, limited only by the funding allocated to the Committee.
+The Committee may substitute or include a workshop or conference for a meeting.

+Chairperson:

-Chairperson: The Chairperson will be elected from and by the Committee to serve a two (2)
+The Chairperson will be elected from and by the Committee to serve a two (2) year term.

 The Chairperson or designate shall have observer status at meetings of the Presidents' Council with voice but no vote.
-The responsibility of the Chairperson includes attendance by the Chairperson or designate at the Presidents' Council meeting immediately subsequent to a meeting of the
+The responsibility of the Chairperson includes attendance by the Chairperson or designate at the Presidents' Council meeting immediately subsequent to a meeting of the Committee or upon request of the FPSE President.